This overview is devoted to two reversal candlestick patterns: Morning Star and Evening Star.

 Having decided upon the timeframe and position size, start looking for the pattern you need.
 After you find a combination that resembles any of the Stars, wait for it to complete.
 If you open your position too early, you might encounter excessive risks; hence try to never run ahead of the pattern, hoping for it to form as needed.

-See also: How to Trade the on Neck Candlestick Pattern
+See also: How to Trade EUR/GBP?

 Morning Star: buying